ThomasLengeling/QueryProcessing2.0/README.md

 ====================

-Simple Query for Twitter4j 3.0.3 in Processing 2.0
+Simple Twitt Query using Twitter4j 3.0.3 in Processing 2.0